stanikol/olx/readme.md

-# Scraper for classified advertisements and phone numbers from site [www.olx.ua](www.olx.ua)
+# Parser / Scraper for classified advertisements and phone numbers from site [www.olx.ua](www.olx.ua)
 This application downloads classified ads and phone numbers from [www.olx.ua](www.olx.ua)  and saves them to MongoDB.
 It's capable of scraping huge number of ads and phones within very short time.
 Speed depends on quantity and quality of proxies you are using.
 You can also use direct (no proxy) connection.